The following information provides basic guidelines and may be periodically updated. Any questions should be directed to Communications.

 General, the Costumed Mascot

 The name of GGC’s official costumed mascot is “General.”
-His name honors the college’s founding president, Dr. Daniel J. Kaufman, a retired U.S. Army brigadier general.
+The name honors the college’s founding president, Dr. Daniel J. Kaufman, a retired U.S. Army brigadier general.

 General is a light brown colored grizzly bear and usually wears a basketball jersey bearing the Grizzly Athletics logo.
-Since his unveiling in Fall 2008, he has performed at various GGC events on and off campus, including grand openings, conferences, sporting events and festivals.
+Since the unveiling in Fall 2008, General has performed at various GGC events on and off campus, including grand openings, conferences, sporting events and festivals.

-The costumed mascot program is managed by the Office of Student Involvement.
+The costumed mascot program is managed by the Student Involvement.
 Promoting school spirit, General is a goodwill ambassador for the institution.